Working through a recruitment agency

 The off payroll working rules have applied to those providing their services to organisations in the public sector since 2017, and to medium and large clients in the private sector (that is, those that meet 2 or more of the following conditions: annual turnover of more than £10.2 million, a balance sheet total of more than £5.1 million, more than 50 employees) since April 2021.

 The off payroll rules mean that PAYE tax and National Insurance will have to be operated on the amount paid to the company for your services, by whichever entity is responsible for paying your limited company.
 You should then be able to draw out the money from the company as either a salary or dividends without further deductions.
 You can read more about the requirements on gov.uk.

 The new rules, mean that there may no longer be any incentive for a hiring business to ask you to work through a limited company.
-Indeed, there will likely be so much potential cost and complexity in supply chains involving limited companies in the public sector and in much of the private sector, that if you are a lower paid worker being asked to work through one – you probably need to ask yourself why.
+Indeed, there will likely be more potential costs and complexity in supply chains involving limited companies.
+If you are a lower paid worker being asked to work through one – you probably need to ask yourself why.

 Those providing their services to ‘small’ clients in the private sector will still need to consider whether the old IR35 rules apply to them – these haven’t just fallen away altogether post April 2021.